We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Plus, Psych Central vets all brands and products we review.
 If you’re interested in learning more, you can read about our editorial process and product selection.

-You’ll notice most services don’t accept insurance, but that’s fairly standard for marriage and couples counseling.
+You’ll notice most online couples counseling services don’t accept insurance, but that’s fairly standard.
 Insurance typically won’t cover relationship counseling unless it’s a recommended treatment for a diagnosed mental health concern.

 Best marriage counseling overall